rudi77/ai_solution_architecture/capstone/documents/report.md

 ## Executive Summary

-TaskForce is my experimental agent framework, developed as part of my AI engineering capstone project.
+TaskForce is my experimental agent framework, developed as part of my AI Solutions Architecture capstone project.
 With it, I set out to explore one of the hardest problems in agent design: how to make agents transparent, deterministic, and reliable.

 Unlike many “demo agents” or chatbot wrappers, TaskForce focuses on disciplined clarification gathering, deterministic planning, and faithful execution with real developer tools.
 It’s not production-ready, but it demonstrates that with the right patterns, we can close some of the gap between toy examples and agents that developers can trust.